samiam2013/GoMVClean/README.md

 [me, if this is a moonshot]: "Houston, the flight trajectory gimbal has locked in lunar command!"

-If you'd like to hire me, here's my resume: http://dronetriage.com/resume.pfd

 if open source software meant making money, everyone would do it.